FURI (Fulton Undergraduate Research Initiative)

 Contact ...

-Citations need to be both consistent, so the reader can recognize what the item is (book, journal article, film, government document, etc.), and complete, so the reader can find the item.
+Citations need to be consistent and complete, so the reader can recognize what the item is (book, journal article, film, government document, etc.) and where to find it.

 Citations should include these five elements :